hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/03b-Online.md

 + _Line 18_: callback called when the user selects a file.
 + _Lines 19-20_: preparation of the XHR2 request.
-+ _Lines 27-30_: a FormData object is created (this will contain the (MIME) multipart form-data which will be sent by the POST request).
++ _Lines 27-30_: a `FormData` object is created (this will contain the (MIME) multipart form-data which will be sent by the `POST` request).
-+ _Line 30_: the request is sent, with the FormData object passed as a parameter (all data is sent).
++ _Line 30_: the request is sent, with the `FormData` object passed as a parameter (all data is sent).
-+ _Line 23_: when the file is completely uploaded, the onload listener is called and an alert message is displayed.
++ _Line 23_: when the file is completely uploaded, the `onload` listener is called and an alert message is displayed.

 #### Monitor the upload progress

 Here is a more user-friendly example.
 It is basically the same, but this time, we'll monitor the progress of the upload using a method similar to that used for monitoring file downloads:

-+ We use a `<progress>` element and its two attributes value and max.
++ We use a `<progress>` element and its two attributes `value` and `max`.
-+ We also bind an event handler to the `progress` event that an XMLHttpRequest will trigger.
++ We also bind an event handler to the `progress` event that an `XMLHttpRequest` will trigger.
 The event has two properties: `loaded` and `total` that respectively correspond to the number of bytes that have been uploaded, and to the total number of bytes we need to upload (i.e., the file size).

 <figure style="margin: 0.5em; text-align: center;">
   <img style="margin: 0.1em; padding-top: 0.5em; width: 20vw;"